 York gynecologist’s trips to Ghana offer relief to thousands of women

-Dr. Marsha Bornt knows how most women feel about visiting the gynecologist.
+Dr. Marsha Bornt knows how most women feel about visiting the gynecologist in York PA.
 At her York Township gynecology practice, she strives to make her patients feel comfortable no matter how routine the procedure.
 More than 5,000 miles away in Africa, women face much different health problems.

 “I have never seen anything in the U.S. like the patients I see in Ghana,” she says.

 That’s why Dr. Bornt has taken 14 trips there since 2007, performing life-changing surgeries to thousands of women.
 And her goal overseas is the same as it is at Apple Hill Gynecology: Give women the care they deserve.